 - Professor Anne-Louise Ponsonby, Murdoch Children’s Research Institute, Melbourne

 - Dr Deborah Mason, New Zealand Brain Research Institute, Christchurch, NZ

 - Dr Robyn Lucas, Australian National University, Canberra

 - Dr Keith Dear, Australian National University, Canberra

-- Prof Trevor Kilpatrick, Florey Neuroscience Institutes, Melbourne
+- Professor Trevor Kilpatrick, Florey Institute of Neuroscience and Mental Health, Melbourne